texbld/texbld/README.md

 dependency issues, it suffers from the various fragility and reproducibility issues that come with using pre-built docker images.
 Furthermore, because of its design, these images were forced to be monolithic, bloated, and ultimately inflexible.
-Each build should have exactly the dependencies that it requires, and nothing more!
+Each build should have exactly the dependencies that it requires and nothing more!

 `texbld` aims to solve these problems by providing an environment where build images